-- A. Win/Loss record equals the number of rounds won and lost by a team; - B. Total number of ballots equals the number of judges' votes a team earned in completed rounds; - C. Total number of points accumulated in all rounds completed; - D. Point spread against opponents used to break a tie within a bracket.
+A. Win/Loss record - equals the number of rounds won and lost by a team;

+- B. Total number of ballots equals the number of judges' votes a team earned in completed rounds; - C. Total number of points accumulated in all rounds completed; - D. Point spread against opponents used to break a tie within a bracket.
 The point spread is the difference between the total points earned by the higher ranking team less the total points of that team's opponent in each previous round.
-The greatest sum of these point spreads will break the tie in favor of the team with the largest cumulative point spread; - E. If all criteria are tied and two teams have played each other, the team that won in the head-to head trial, is declared the winner between the two teams.
+The greatest sum of these point spreads will break the tie in favor of the team with the largest cumulative point spread; - E. If win/loss record of two teams is tied and the two teams have played each other in that tournament, the team that won in the head-to head trial, is declared the winner between the two teams, regardless of ballots or points accrued.